 It calls for learning and unlearning alike, to create spaces that feel possibly safer, more supportive, and rooted in empowerment.

 It also invites us to reflect on the systems that perpetuate trauma, and on our own lived histories and social positioning that shape how we see and relate to the world and others as well as how we define and offer care.
+This self-reflection is essential: without it, trauma-informed care risks becoming just a set of techniques.
+With it, we can meet others with greater humility, authenticity, and awareness.

-What will I learn in the training?
+What will you learn in the training?

 We will hold space to explore theory and practice, and to learn together through shared reflection, around the following topics: